 - Remove the underlying cause of pain by reducing stiffness in muscles and joints and improves joint range of motion

 - Improve posture that contributes to spinal pain or injury

 - Relieve chronic pain by decreasing stress on the joints, tension in the body and by improving alignment to address the root cause of the pain

 - Improve digestion, menstrual pain, respiratory conditions, headaches/migraines, knee pain, tennis elbow etc.

 - Treat traumatic injuries such as falls and sports injuries

-Please contact us for an initial consultation to see if Manual Osteopathy can help you.
+Please see your Manual Osteopathic Practitioner for an assessment and to see if this treatment technique can help you.